lueisert/track_vera_stellarium/README.md

 Note that for these functions to work optimally, you should set your Stellarium location to Cerro Pachón (Use F6).

-Requirements are `click` and `astropy` for everything.
-You'll need `astroquery` to slew to a target by name.
+All functions require `click` and `astropy`.
+Additionally, you'll need `astroquery` to slew to a target by name.
 If you have the LSST Science Pipelines `summit_utils` package available, that'll be used to access the Rubin Consolidated Database (but I've added a rudimentary fallback if this is unavailable.)
 Similarly, if `lsst_efd_client` is available, that'll be used to access the Rubin Engineering Facilities Database, but a rudimentary fallback also exists.

 There's no installation.
 The script is self-contained.
 You can either call it with python a la `python tvs.py ...` or add your own [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) to the beginning and just use `tvs.py ...`.

+For the http control to work, you must enable the Remote Control Stellarium plugin, and configure it with "Server enabled".
+You may want to check the "Enable automatically on startup" button too.

 Commands